ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

      Subject: here's a sample
 ~~~

-In this case, the DKIM "d=" parameter and the Author Domain have
+In this case, the DKIM "d" tag and the Author Domain have
 identical DNS domains.
 Thus, the identifiers are in Strict Alignment.

 Example 2: DKIM in Relaxed Alignment: